 Here in Britain we’re used to foul weather.
 The rain is a standing joke – there’s either far too little of it or far too much.
 And it’s always a favourite topic of conversation.
 Some summers have been appalling beyond belief, but this year we’re doing really well – so far!

-It was also the coolest June since 1991, giving everyone ample chance to talk about the great British obsession – the weather.
+June 2012 excelled itself.
+At the time it was the wettest on record since 1910, and the equal wettest since 1766!
+It was also the coollest June since 1991, giving everyone ample chance to talk about the great British obsession – the weather.

-It was a 16th century rhyme that first declared that it would rain for 40 days if it rained on St Swithin’s, the 15th July, or be dry for 40 days if it was dry on this all important day.
+It was a 16th century rhyme that first declared what would happen to the weather following St Swithin’s Day.
+That it would rain for 40 days if it rained, or be dry for 40 days if it was dry.